gearcoded/virus_inspector/readme.md

- This is a VR game where you are a program.
+ This is a VR game where you play as a program.
- It is in active development.
+ It is in active development and not ready for playing.